-When the University completed its Climate Action Plan earlier this year, approximately 15 different actions/strategies were identified that would help reduce UM's carbon footprint.
+When the University completed its Climate Action Plan approximately 15 different actions/strategies were identified that would help reduce UM's carbon footprint.
 With the current carbon footprint being estimated at 46,500 metric tons of CO2 per year work to achieve a substantial CO2 reduction will require both substantial and long term efforts.